Menu

 Owned By: Duxbury Beach Reservation Inc.

 Note: right next door is Duxbury Beach Reservation.
-Pedestrian access is permitted, but parking requires a resident sticker.
+Pedestrian access is permitted year-round, but parking requires a resident sticker from Memorial Day to Labor Day.
 Or park in the very small (no fee) lot at the western end of the Powder Point Bridge.

 Features

-Some history: This land is within the region of the Patuxet Wampanoag tribe, who for centuries have inhabited the area around the Jones River now known as Duxbury, Kingston and Plymouth.
-Numerous artifacts have been found on Clark’s Island, nearby.
+Duxbury Beach was familiar to the Patuxet Wampanoag tribe, who for centuries inhabited the area around the Jones River now known as Duxbury, Kingston, and Plymouth.
+Numerous Native American artifacts have been found on Clark’s Island, which is located between the barrier beach and the mainland of Duxbury.
 To learn more about local Native American tribes, we encourage you to interact with their members.
 The Mashpee Wampanoag and the Herring Pond Wampanoag share information on their websites.

 After the advent of the automobile, over-sand vehicles became common on Duxbury Beach.
-Unfortunately they tore up and flattened the dunes.
-Hurricane Carol (1954) served as a wake-up call, and citizens became concerned with beach preservation.
+As vehicle numbers increased, they caused damage to the dune structures.
+In 1954, Hurricane Carol served as a wake-up call, and citizens became concerned with beach preservation.
 The dunes were rebuilt, snow fence was installed, and beach grass was planted to help prevent sand from washing away.
-Eventually a summer traffic patrol was approved.
+Eventually, town meeting approved a summer traffic patrol.

 In 1978, the infamous blizzard caused 26 major wash-throughs, plus numerous partial breaches.
-Some dunes were flattened, and deep drifts of sand and stone covered the main parking area.
-The road to The Gurnet and Saquish was completely destroyed in some sections.
-After that, beach conservation efforts intensified.
-It took several years, but a right of way along the bay side of the beach was constructed, sharply delineated by post and cable fencing.
+Many dunes were flattened, and deep drifts of sand and stone covered the main parking area.
+Several sections of the road to Gurnet and Saquish were completely destroyed.
+Beach conservation efforts intensified.
+It took several years, but a right-of-way along the bay side of the beach was constructed, sharply delineated by post-and-cable fencing.
 Snow fence and grass planting efforts were stepped up, and over time the beach was significantly restored.

 Prior to 1992, vehicles could drive almost anywhere on the beach, but beginning that year, the DBR began restricting traffic to a single lane, east of the dunes.
-Two crossovers provided access to the beach, and parking was permitted only in a single line in a designated area (this is on Duxbury Beach itself, not Duxbury Beach Park).
-The DBR measured the beach to see how many cars could fit.
-They set the limit at 500 at any one time, and divided this into 250 resident and 250 non-resident admissions.
+Two crossovers provided access to the beach, and on-beach parking was permitted only in a single line in a designated area.
+Today, there are 3 crossovers.
+Access is restricted to residents and non-residents who have purchased an oversand vehicle permit (OSV) through the town of Duxbury.
+Permits are required year-round.

-You may ask, “Why so many non-residents?”
+You may ask, “Why non-residents?”
 The fact that Duxbury Beach has always been accessible to the public is one of the primary factors in its continued existence.
-In the 1950s and 60s there were a number of attempts by the state to take the beach by eminent domain.
-Because the DBA could prove that there was public access to the beach, it was able to maintain ownership.
-It’s worth noting here that it’s the parking and access fees that pay for beach maintenance – not property taxes.
-In addition, the town is obliged by the state to keep the right of way out to Saquish open at all times.
+In the 1950’s and 1960’s, the state made a number of attempts to take the beach by eminent domain.
+Because the DBR could prove that there was public access to the beach through non-resident OSV permits as well as daily fee access at Duxbury Beach Park, it was able to maintain ownership.

-Duxbury is bound by state law to keep the road open, and bound by federal law to protect the birds.
-All of this requires money, and the money is generated by parking and access fees.
-Without recreational access to the beach, there would be no money for ecological concerns.
+Duxbury is bound by state law to keep the road to Gurnet-Saquish open, and bound by federal law to protect the piping plovers.
+All of this requires money, and without recreational access to the beach and support from the community, there would be no money for ecological concerns.
 Without tireless efforts to preserve the beach, there would be no beach left to enjoy.
 It’s a delicate balance.
-Amazingly, the ecological damage from vehicles is negligible.

-To learn more about Duxbury Beach, read the excellent Duxbury Beach Book by Margaret M. Kearney and Kay Foster (2007).
-Much of the information in this listing was gleaned from this book.
+To learn more about Duxbury Beach and DBR, read the excellent Duxbury Beach Book by Margaret M. Kearney and Kay Foster (2007).

 Trail Description